Recognizing and Managing a Mental Health Crisis: Direct Support Professionals

 - Phone numbers for trusted adults and emergency providers.

-DSP’s or a mental health professional can help them create a mental health crisis plan.
+You or a mental health professional can help them create a mental health crisis plan.
 They can also help them to learn and practice skills for managing their emotions.

 This information was developed by the Autism Services, Education, Resources, and Training Collaborative (ASERT).
 For more information, please contact ASERT at 877-231-4244 or info@PAautism.org.
 ASERT is funded by the Bureau of Supports for Autism and Special Populations, PA Department of Human Services.